 A strategy, S for a particular level, L, is a sequence of moves, ordered by time.
 Each Lemming can be given at most one skill in each time step (it would not be of advantage to the player to give multiple skills in each step, since adding skills often overrides previous ones, eg. making a basher into a digger stops the lemming bashing and starts it digging).
-A valid move is a move from a strategy, such that, when the move is made, the named Lemming is at the location specified, the skill being given is available and the Lemming is capable of receiving the skill7.
+A valid move is a move from a strategy, such that, when the move is made, the named Lemming is at the location specified, the skill being given is available and the Lemming is capable of receiving the skill8.
 A valid strategy is one in which every move is valid.
 Note that multiple moves (on different Lemmings) may be made at the same time instant, in which case they are considered in their order in the strategy (the order should not matter).
-A winning strategy for a level \mathcal{L} is a valid strategy which results in the target number of lemmings being saved in the time limit.
+A winning strategy for a level L is a valid strategy which results in the target number of lemmings being saved in the time limit.
+Given a level of Lemmings, L, the decision problem is, is there a winning strategy, S. Denote as LEMMINGS the set of all levels for which the answer to the decision problem is "yes".
+We will also consider a particular subset of this set, restricted to levels where there is a single Lemming (lems = 1), and refer to this version as 1-LEMMINGS.

-7For example, a Lemming which has been made a floater already cannot receive the same skill again.
+8For example, a Lemming which has been made a floater already cannot receive the same skill again.